daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us022/01.requirements-engineering/Readme.md

 >
 > **Answer:** To-do list entries doesn't have dates!

+> **Question:**
+When a new entry is added to the ToDo list, the default status of that task will be "pending" or no status at all is considered on ToDo list?
-> **Question:** When a new entry is added to the Agenda, the status of that task will be, by default, set to "planned", right?
+Similarly, when a new entry is added to the Agenda, the status of that task will be, by default, set to "planned", right?
 >
-> **Answer:** "Planned" as default for Agenda entries, sounds good.
+> **Answer:** "Pending" as default for to-do list entries and "Planned" as default for Agenda entries, sounds good;

 > **Question:** When the GSM plans a task (that was previously in To-Do) into the Agenda, what aditional data/information does he need to input when planning?
 >